smarter-sh/smarter-chat/README.md

 ### Build Output

 The Makefile `make build` and `make release` generate these three public urls based on the value of `CDN_HOST_BASE_URL` located in shared/constant.js.
-If `CDN_HOST_BASE_URL === 'https://cdn.platform.smarter.sh/ui-chat/'` then these three url endpoints will be:
+For example, for the Smarter workbench we set this value to `CDN_HOST_BASE_URL === 'https://cdn.platform.smarter.sh/ui-chat/'`, yielding the following three public urls which you can (and should) inspect:

-- `https://cdn.platform.smarter.sh/ui-chat/index.html`: the react app build artifacts.
+- [https://cdn.platform.smarter.sh/ui-chat/index.html](https://cdn.platform.smarter.sh/ui-chat/index.html): the react app build artifacts.
-- `https://cdn.platform.smarter.sh/ui-chat/app-loader.js`: a script to insert the react app build artifacts into the DOM.
+- [https://cdn.platform.smarter.sh/ui-chat/app-loader.js](https://cdn.platform.smarter.sh/ui-chat/app-loader.js): a script to insert the react app build artifacts into the DOM.
-- `https://cdn.platform.smarter.sh/ui-chat/hello-world.html`: An example integration using the Smarter sales agent chatbot api.
+- [https://cdn.platform.smarter.sh/ui-chat/hello-world.html](https://cdn.platform.smarter.sh/ui-chat/hello-world.html): An example integration using the Smarter sales agent chatbot api.

 ## Smarter Api chat endpoints used by this react app